Steps To Becoming A Volunteer

 To get started, click the link below to complete our Volunteer Registration Form.

-Spring and Summer volunteer opportunities are available in Summer Camp, horse care, sidewalking, equine therapy programs special events & office work.
+Year-round volunteer opportunities are available in Summer Camp, horse care, sidewalking, equine therapy programs special events & office work.
 Learn how to be a part of the team.

 Now that you are a member of the High Hopes volunteer corps, check our Current Volunteers page often for information about substitution needs, upcoming volunteer enrichment opportunities, and more.